 I can now test and verify that the hidden field is working as intended.

 Tip: As an alternative to logging out, you can visit the URL in an private browser window.
 Use an incognito window in Google Chrome or private browsing in Firefox and Safari.

 To view the referral sources, open the Storage services connected to your Form Block.

 The hidden field appears in email submissions next to Source.

-The hidden field appears in its own column in Google Drive.
+The hidden field appears in the Source column in Google Drive.

-The hidden field appears in its own column in MailChimp.
+The hidden field appears in the Source column in Mailchimp.